Giving Priorities

 Create Opportunity with Endowed Professorships

-Endowed faculty positions, such as the Max Ticktin Professorship of Israel Studies, provide academic honors and salary support in perpetuity, and enable Columbian College to attract and retain the best researchers and teachers.
-These positions bolster our academic reputation while providing students opportunities to develop collaborative partnerships with elite academic scholars.
+Endowed faculty positions, such as the Ted Turner Endowed Professor of Environmental Media in the School of Media & Public Affairs, provide academic honors and salary support in perpetuity.
+By endowing a professorship or a chair position, you enable CCAS to attract and retain the best researchers and teachers – such as acclaimed science journalist and current Turner Professor Eli Kintisch.
+These positions bolster our academic reputation while giving students life-changing academic opportunities.

 Support Innovative Faculty Research